armenak/DataDefender/README.md

 Features
 --------
-1. Identifies sensitive personal data
+1. Identifies sensitive personal data.
-2. Creates plan (XML document) to define what columns and how should be anonymized
+2. Creates plan (XML document) to define what columns and how should be anonymized.
-3. Anonymizes the data
+3. Anonymizes the data.
-4. Platform-independent
+4. Platform-independent.
 5. Supports Oracle, MS SQL Server, and MySQL.
 Work in progress for DB2 and PostgreSQL.
+6. This tool can help you on GDPR.

 Prerequisites
 ----------------